Nothing to dread in that first conversation.

 Changed your mind?
 You edit it in 30 seconds, everywhere at once.

-Work, family, hobbies: you write everything that matters on a single profile, read the same way by every reader.
+Work, family, leisure: you write everything that matters on a single profile, read identically by every reader.

 Terms explained

 The reader doesn't know what ADHD is?
-One tap and they get a fitting definition.
+One click gives them a tailored definition.

 How it works for you